Who Is Aging in Place & What Are the Most Popular Remodeling Projects?

 For the 55+ year old homeowner considering aging in place remodeling, a holistic approach, where one anticipates the changes that are essential in order to continue living independently from the onset, is preferable.
 This approach lets the homeowner gradually make modifications in the order that they need them most, while keeping the big picture in mind.

-Because a holistic approach takes into consideration the original design of the home, it is also the most cost-effective aging in place remodeling approach, one that cuts down on the possibility of duplicate projects — for instance, installing and reinstalling lighting or cabinetry as the dimensions of a room or hallway change.
+Because a holistic approach takes into consideration the original design of the home, it is also the most cost-effective aging in place remodeling approach, one that cuts down on the possibility of duplicate projects — for instance, installing and reinstalling cabinetry as the dimensions of a room or hallway change.

 About Legal Eagle Contractors